wtsi-hgi/hgi-vault/doc/design.md

     not a group owner:
     * Log a permission denied error.

+##### Permissions

+**TODO** Unanswered questions.

+All files within HGI managed project and team directories should have identical user and group POSIX permissions.
+This component will need to do some additional management on top of that provided by the filesystem, as described earlier.
+To address this, the following questions need to be answered:

+1. What permissions does a file and/or its parent directory need for a new hardlink to be created?

+2. What permissions does a file and/or its parent directory need to be deletable?

+The answers to these conditions ought to be checked upfront for each file being marked and, if they are not satisfied, the action should fail for that file, logged appropriately.

 ##### Auditing and Logging

 All above actions will be logged to the user, as described.
 In addition,